echoid/endysi/README.md

 `python2 endysi.py --help`
 This will tell you about the command line arguments.
 For example:
 `python2 endysi.py -m 5 -n 10 -k 2 -s 100 --method ode`
-will create 100 networks with 5 miRNAs and 10 ceRNAs with each miRNA targeting 2 ceRNAs and each ceRNA targeted by 2 miRNAs; these networks will then be simulated as systems of ODEs.
+will create an ensemble of 100 networks consisting of 5 miRNAs and 10 ceRNAs in which each miRNA targets 2 ceRNAs and each ceRNA targeted by 2 miRNAs; these networks will then be simulated as systems of ODEs.
 The other option for `--method` is 'ssa' (i.e., a Gillespie simulation).
+The networks generated are random MNK models.
+All kinetic rate constants are selected at random from physiologically plausible ranges.

 3. When it runs, the above command will create a new directory for the raw data and results in ~/research/results/ceRNA/endysi.
 This is ongoing and as yet unpublished research, so I'm reluctant to say too much about the details.
 (Which is to say, please don't scoop me!)

+### Future plans

+I'll be expanding the code to include more details in the future: translation of mRNAs into proteins; loading of miRNAs into Ago1 and formation of the RISC (RNA-induced silencing complex); transcriptional regulation via transcription factors, possibly including explicit modelling of RNA polymerase.

+Another future idea involves moving toward thermodynamic modelling and representing the RNAs as actual sequences of nucleotides, which makes the rate parameters more realistic.
+Network topology is another concern: so far, the generated models are random networks, but real-life ceRNA networks are scale-free small worlds (as are most biochemical networks).
+Thus, it makes sense to use scale-free models here as well.

+I'd also like to add alternative simulation backends, as well as alternative modelling frameworks (gene-product Boolean networks, Petri nets, membrane computing models, etc.)